Biological Spill Clean-up

 - Stop work and immediately wash or flush the exposed area with soap and water for 10 minutes.
 If exposure is to the eyes, flush eyes (holding open) using the eyewash station for 10 minutes.

-- Follow steps outlined in the USC Workers’ Compensation Guidance for Work Related Accidents or Injuries.
+- Follow steps outlined in the UofSC Workers’ Compensation Guidance for Work Related Accidents or Injuries.

-- Complete and submit the USC Laboratory Incident Report Form [docx] to the Biological Safety Officer (BSO) at email@example.com and the Institutional Biosafety Committee (IBC) at firstname.lastname@example.org (within 3 days of the incident).
+- Complete and submit the UofSC Laboratory Incident Report Form [docx] to the Biological Safety Officer (BSO) at email@example.com and the Institutional Biosafety Committee (IBC) at firstname.lastname@example.org (within 3 days of the incident).

 Note: The exposed employee and/or their supervisor should provide the healthcare professional